MBA Student Ambassadors: The Secret Resource for MBA Networking

 Demonstrating Interest

-In addition to gaining valuable insights, demonstrating interest in a school is essential.
-For instance, many schools include application questions about how you’ve engaged with their program before applying.
-Reaching out to student ambassadors not only helps you gather useful information but also shows genuine interest.
-Consequently, this engagement can strengthen your application.
-The insights you gather can also serve as strong material for your essays, helping you craft a compelling narrative about why the school is a great fit for your goals.
+For Round 2 applicants, this step is especially important.
+Many schools include application questions about how you have engaged with their program.
+Reaching out to student ambassadors not only gives you useful information but also shows genuine interest.
+The insights you gather can strengthen your essays and interviews by helping you explain why the school is a great fit for your goals.

 Student Ambassador Resources at Top MBA Programs